Two pairs and a free, quality eye exam for just $79.95

 Prescription Strength

-Buying OTC reading glasses can mean spending an hour or more in the store trying to find the right strength.
+Buying over-the-counter reading glasses can mean spending an hour or more in the store trying to find the right strength.
 Many people err on the side of buying lenses that are too strong, hoping it will help them see more clearly.
 But that can hurt your eyes or cause headaches or dizziness.

 Your optometrist removes the guesswork from this process.
 They will determine your exact prescription, so you don’t have to stand around the drugstore feeling stressed.